Yinzo/sd-webui-Lora-queue-helper/README.md

 ## Install
 To install from webui, go to Extensions -> Install from URL, paste https://github.com/Yinzo/sd-webui-Lora-queue-helper into URL field, and press Install.

+## Tips
++ Place your lora into **sub folders** by class.
++ Use build-in Lora configuration to store **Activation Text & Preferred Weight**, which will be automatically used in this script.
+Otherwise it will only apply the Lora with default 1 weight.